 art.
 Artisanship with a fantastic, heady whiff of self-invention, the 1950s man of the road as himself mechanical component, man and machine united.

 There's whimsy too, but not camp or kitsch, rather dash,

 masculine confidence (where has essence been subverted to?).
-And sometimes,
+Sometimes,

-example, by its presence and lack of silliness.
-A jacket has to speak and
+presence and lack of silliness.
+A jacket must speak.
+Most jackets these days

-an awful ventriloquism -- someone telling you, for his own dim reasons,
+work by an awful ventriloquism -- someone telling you, for his own insecure

 ill-equipped to appreciate true Americana like the Buco, forget the